 - Add 1 teaspoon kosher salt to 1 ½ cups water and bring it to a boil.
-Place 1 1/2 cups bulgur wheat in a bowl and pour over the boiling salted water.
+Place the bulgur wheat in a bowl and pour over the boiling salted water.
 Let sit for 30 minutes.

-- Meanwhile, core 4 medium tomatoes and remove the seeds; finely dice the remaining flesh.
-Dice 3 green onions and mince 1 clove garlic.
-Chop 2 cups fresh parsley and 1/4 cup fresh mint.
+- Meanwhile, finely dice the tomatoes, removing the core and seeds.
+Thinly slice the green onions and mince the garlic.
+Chop the fresh parsley and fresh mint.
 Zest 1 lemon.

 - When the bulgur is finished, fluff it with a fork.
-Add tomatoes, green onions, garlic, parsley, mint, lemon zest, 5 tablespoons olive oil, juice of 2 lemons, a few pinches kosher salt, and fresh ground pepper.
+Add tomatoes, green onions, garlic, parsley, mint, lemon zest, olive oil, lemon juice, a few pinches kosher salt, and fresh ground pepper.
 Stir gently to combine.
 Serve with additional lemon wedges.